open-policy-agent/opa/docs/content/kubernetes-introduction.md

 For example, by deploying OPA as an admission controller you can:

 * Require specific labels on all resources.
-* Require container images come the corporate image registry.
+* Require container images come from the corporate image registry.
 * Require all Pods specify resource requests and limits.
 * Prevent conflicting Ingress objects from being created.